Here’s a quick way to get a private VPN for yourself, for just $1/month.

 Cons:

-- Always the same IP (although you can get many VPS for $1)
+- Always the same IP (although you can get many VPS for $1 and have many IPs)

 - You need to know some Linux console commands (connecting to SSH, navigating through files via command line)